Mondelez International

-Mondelēz International, Inc. (/,mɒndə'liːz/ MON-də-LEEZ) is an American multinational confectionery, food, holding, beverage and snack food company based in Chicago.
-Mondelez has an annual revenue of about $26.5 billion and operates in approximately 160 countries.
+Mondelez International, Inc. (stylised as Mondelēz; /,mɒndə'liːz/ MON-də-LEEZ) is an American multinational confectionery, food, holding, beverage, and snack food company based in Chicago.
+Mondelez has an annual revenue of about $38.5 billion and operates in approximately 160 countries.
 It ranked No. 108 in the 2021 Fortune 500 list of the largest United States corporations by total revenue.

-The company had its origins as Kraft Foods Inc., which was founded in Chicago in 1923.
-The present enterprise was established in 2012 when Kraft Foods Inc. was renamed Mondelez and retained its snack food business, while its North American grocery business was spun off to a new company called Kraft Foods Group, which 3 years later merged with Heinz to form Kraft Heinz.
-The name Mondelez is derived from the Latin word mundus ("world") and delez, a fanciful modification of the word "delicious."
+The company has its origins as Kraft Foods Inc., which was founded in Chicago in 1923.
+The present enterprise has operated since 2012 when Kraft Foods Inc. was renamed Mondelez and retained its snack food business, while its North American grocery business was spun off to a new company called Kraft Foods Group, which three years later merged with Heinz to form Kraft Heinz.
+The name Mondelez is derived from the Latin word mundus ("world") and delez, a derivative of the word "delicious".

 Mondelez manufactures chocolate, cookies, biscuits, gum, confectionery, and powdered beverages.
-Mondelez International's portfolio includes several billion-dollar components, among them cookie, cracker, and candy brands TUC, Nabisco (manufacturers of Belvita, Chips Ahoy!, Oreo, Ritz, Triscuit, Wheat Thins, etc.), LU, Sour Patch Kids, Barny, and Peek Freans; chocolate brands Milka, Côte d'Or, Toblerone, Cadbury, Green & Black's, Freia, Marabou, and Fry's; gum and cough drop brands Trident, Dentyne, Chiclets, Halls, and Stride; as well as Tate's Bake Shop cookies and powdered beverage brand Tang.
+Mondelez International's portfolio includes several billion-dollar components, among them cookie, cracker, and candy brands TUC, Nabisco (manufacturers of Belvita, Chips Ahoy!, Oreo, Ritz, Triscuit, Wheat Thins, etc.), LU, Sour Patch Kids, Barny, and Peek Freans; chocolate brands Milka, Côte d'Or, Toblerone, Cadbury, Green & Black's, Freia, Marabou, and Fry's; gum and cough drop brands, Halls, Stride, and Clorets; as well as Tate's Bake Shop cookies, Philadelphia Cream Cheese, and powdered beverage brand Tang.

 Mondelez Canada holds the rights to Christie Brown and Company, which consists of brands such as Mr. Christie, Triscuits, and Dad's Cookies.
 Its head office is in Toronto, Ontario, with operations in Brampton and Hamilton, Ontario, and Montreal, Québec.